Yemen: Ancient history

-After the Roman expedition – perhaps earlier – the country fell into chaos, and two clans, namely Hamdan and Himyar, claimed kingship, assuming the title King of Sheba and Dhu Raydan.
+After the Roman expedition (perhaps earlier) the country fell into chaos, and two clans, namely Hamdan and Himyar, claimed kingship, assuming the title King of Sheba and Dhu Raydan.
 Dhu Raydan, i.e., Himyarites, allied themselves with Aksum in Ethiopia against the Sabaeans.
-The chief of Bakil and king of Saba and Dhu Raydan, El Sharih Yahdhib, launched successful campaigns against the Himyarites and Habashat, i.e., Aksum, El Sharih took pride in his campaigns and added the title Yahdhib to his name, which means "suppressor"; he used to kill his enemies by cutting them to pieces.
+The chief of Bakil and king of Saba and Dhu Raydan, El Sharih Yahdhib, launched successful campaigns against the Himyarites and Habashat, i.e., Aksum.
+El Sharih took pride in his campaigns and added the title Yahdhib to his name, which means "suppressor"; he used to kill his enemies by cutting them to pieces.
 Sana'a came into prominence during his reign, as he built the Ghumdan Palace as his place of residence.

-The Himyarite annexed Sana'a from Hamdan around 100 AD.
-Hashdi tribesmen rebelled against them and regained Sana'a around 180 AD.
-Shammar Yahri'sh had not conquered Hadramout, Najran, and Tihama until 275 AD, thus unifying Yemen and consolidating Himyarite rule.
+The Himyarites annexed Sana'a from Hamdan around 100 AD.
+Hashdi tribesmen rebelled against them and regained Sana'a around 180.
+Shammar Yahri'sh had conquered Hadhramaut, Najran, and Tihamah by 275, thus unifying Yemen and consolidating Himyarite rule.
 The Himyarites rejected polytheism and adhered to a consensual form of monotheism called Rahmanism.

-In 354 AD, Roman Emperor Constantius II sent an embassy headed by Theophilos the Indian to convert the Himyarites to Christianity.
+In 354, Roman Emperor Constantius II sent an embassy headed by Theophilos the Indian to convert the Himyarites to Christianity.
 According to Philostorgius, the mission was resisted by local Jews.
 Several inscriptions have been found in Hebrew and Sabaean praising the ruling house in Jewish terms for "...helping and empowering the People of Israel."

 According to Islamic traditions, King As'ad the Perfect mounted a military expedition to support the Jews of Yathrib.
 Abu Kariba As'ad, as known from the inscriptions, led a military campaign to central Arabia or Najd to support the vassal Kingdom of Kinda against the Lakhmids.
 However, no direct reference to Judaism or Yathrib was discovered from his lengthy reign.
-Abu Kariba died in 445 AD, having reigned for almost 50 years.
-By 515 AD, Himyar became increasingly divided along religious lines and a bitter conflict between different factions paved the way for an Aksumite intervention.
+Abu Kariba died in 445, having reigned for almost 50 years.
+By 515, Himyar became increasingly divided along religious lines and a bitter conflict between different factions paved the way for an Aksumite intervention.
 The last Himyarite king Ma'adikarib Ya'fur was supported by Aksum against his Jewish rivals.
 Ma'adikarib was Christian and launched a campaign against the Lakhmids in southern Iraq, with the support of other Arab allies of Byzantium.
-The Lakhmids were a Bulwark of Persia, which was intolerant to a proselytizing religion like Christianity.
+The Lakhmids were a bulwark of Persia, which was intolerant to a proselytizing religion like Christianity.